Vtsl-patel/moodDetectionUsingSongs/readme.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the nothing :).